atet/learn/codec/README.md

 ### **1: Containers**

 * Video files are just containers of streams (video, audio, subtitles, etc.)
-* You many need to package multiple audio or text streams for different language translations of spoken content
+* You may need to package multiple audio or text streams for different language translations of spoken content
 * Below to the left is a representation of a generic file while the right describes the `output.mp4` container we made earlier:

 [![.img/step07a.png](.img/step07a.png)](#nolink)